Programs designed to empower and connect.

 University for Parents (UP)

 University for Parents (UP) provides educational classes for parents and family members of Skyline and Thomas Harrison Middle Schools and Harrisonburg High School students.
 UP consists of three 6-week rotations of classes (fall, winter, spring).
 Class topics include high school readiness, college and career, and advocacy, among others.
 Skyline Literacy also offers a free English class as part of UP.
-UP classes take place on Saturday mornings from 10 a.m.-12:00 p.m. at Harrisonburg High School.
+UP classes take place via Zoom on most Saturday mornings.
+English classes with Skyline Literacy are from 10:00-11:00 a.m. followed by the UP Informational classes from 11:15 a.m.- 12:00 p.m.